Frequently Asked Questions

 We actually don't delete accounts, but we will disable accounts upon request.
 If you want us to disable your account, please send an email message to Peter Saint-Andre with a subject of "Disable Account", and provide the same information that you would provide for a Lost Password request (see above).

 Your Jabber ID or "JID" identifies you on the Jabber network.
 It looks like an email address, but it's used for instant messaging instead.
-If you create an account at the Jabber.org messaging service your JID will be of the form "username@jabber.org", but your friends might have JIDs from any other XMPP service.
+If you create an account at the Jabber.org messaging service your JID will be of the form "username@jabber.org", but your friends might have JIDs from many other services.

 Jabber allows you to use the same account and log in from multiple devices at the same time.
 For example, you might have a client at home, one at work, and one on your mobile phone.
 Any of them can be connected at once.
 The resource is used to identify each of these individual clients for message delivery.
 Just make sure to set each one differently (or let the server assign a resource to you).